 Where Might You Work?

 Many fashion designers specialize in work for apparel, piece goods, and notions merchant wholesalers.
 This is followed by self-employment and apparel manufacturing.
 Fashion designers who work for a wholesaler or manufacturer will design products that will be sold to marketers and retailers for end-user distribution.
-Other types of employers include the video and motion picture industries and many fashion designers will become management for small companies and large enterprises alike.
+Other types of employers include the video and motion picture industries, especially for period and other complex costume creation, and many fashion designers will work in management for small companies and large enterprises alike.

-Fashion designers can pursue a number of career paths with a degree and work experience.
-You can choose to work and excel in one fashion niche, such as clothing, footwear, accessories, or costumes.
+Fashion designers can pursue a number of career paths with a degree and/or appropriate work experience.
+You can choose to work and excel in a fashion niche such as clothing, footwear, accessories, or costumes.
 As a designer, you can work your way up to managerial and leadership roles with significantly more responsibility.
-You can even end up with your own business one day.
+You could even start your own business.

 Fashion Designer: